FAIMS/SpatialScripts/README.md

 # SpatialScripts
-scripts for raster and vector data conversion
+scripts for batch processing of legacy raster and vector data for deployment in mapview in FAIMS modules